 Swimming to Plymouth - Tate Exchange (2018)

-Whilst waiting for the next swimming lesson to start, the viewer is invited to hear a group of international swimmers talk about their intimate relationship with the sea in the poem, ‘I’m a wild swimmer’.
-A collection of photos taken by the swimmers to capture this relationship are played on a screen.
+Whilst waiting for the next swimming lesson to start, the viewer is invited to hear a group of international swimmers talk about their intimate relationship with the sea in poem, 'I'm a wild swimmer'.
+A collection of photos taken by the swimmers to capture this relationship, are played on a screen.

-A swimming timetable guides the viewer to scheduled lessons throughout the day for them to attend.
+A swimming timetable guide guides the viewer to scheduled lessons throughout the day for them to attend.
 These performative lessons focus on different swimming techniques throughout the day and become an exchange that encourages discussion around the wild swimming culture.